Safe Spaces: Youth with Refugee Experience and Their

 Parents Harnessing Resilience

-Affiliation: Mount Saint Vincent University1 and The Syrian Canadian Foundation (SCF)2
+Affiliations: Mount Saint Vincent University1, The Syrian Canadian Foundation (SCF)2, and Untangled3

-Keywords: refugee youth, refugee parents, families, integration, support, challenges, trauma, resilience, qualitative research, workshops
+Keywords: refugee youth, refugee parents, families, family-based supports, Syrian refugees, Arabic-speaking families, mothers, trauma, resilience, mental health, qualitative research, workshops

 Explore more projects